aws-samples/rancher-on-aws-workshop/content/20-exploring-the-cluster/23-kubernetes-applications/index.en.md

 ### Step 8:

 Here you will see your demo application!!
-It is a fairly simple application that uses a Flask user interface to interact with Redis database and stores the key:value each time the site is visted by a user.
+It is a fairly simple demo application that uses a Flask user interface to interact with a Redis database and stores the key value each time the site is visted by a user.

 Notice you are able to see the amount of hits on the site and the exact server (aka the pod)!